Skip to main content

 async searchNodes(query: string): Promise<KnowledgeGraph> { const graph = await this.loadGraph(); // Normalize query by converting to lowercase first const normalizedQuery = query.toLowerCase(); console.error(`[Debug] Original query: "${query}"`); console.error(`[Debug] Normalized query: "${normalizedQuery}"`); // Split into keywords and filter out empty strings const keywords = normalizedQuery .split(/[\s,&+]+/) // Split on whitespace and common separators .filter(k => k.length > 0); if (keywords.length === 0) { console.error(`[Debug] No valid keywords found in query: "${query}"`); return { entities: [], relations: [] }; } console.error(`[Debug] Keywords (${keywords.length}): ${JSON.stringify(keywords)}`); console.error(`[Debug] Total entities before filter: ${graph.entities.length}`); const filteredEntities = graph.entities.filter(e => { // Prepare searchable fields const searchableFields = { name: e.name.toLowerCase(), type: e.entityType.toLowerCase(), subdomain: e.subdomain?.toLowerCase() || '', observations: e.observations.map(o => o.toLowerCase()) }; console.error(`[Debug] Checking entity: ${e.name}`); console.error(`[Debug] Searchable fields:`, searchableFields); // Check each keyword against all fields (OR condition) const keywordMatches = keywords.map(keyword => { const nameMatch = searchableFields.name.includes(keyword); const typeMatch = searchableFields.type.includes(keyword); const subdomainMatch = searchableFields.subdomain.includes(keyword); const observationMatch = searchableFields.observations.some(o => o.includes(keyword)); const matches = { keyword, nameMatch, typeMatch, subdomainMatch, observationMatch, anyMatch: nameMatch || typeMatch || subdomainMatch || observationMatch }; if (matches.anyMatch) { console.error(`[Debug] Keyword "${keyword}" matched:`, { name: nameMatch ? searchableFields.name : false, type: typeMatch ? searchableFields.type : false, subdomain: subdomainMatch ? searchableFields.subdomain : false, observations: observationMatch ? searchableFields.observations.filter(o => o.includes(keyword)) : false }); } else { console.error(`[Debug] Keyword "${keyword}" did not match any fields`); } return matches.anyMatch; }); // Entity matches if ANY keyword matches (OR condition) const hasMatch = keywordMatches.some(match => match); console.error(`[Debug] Entity "${e.name}" final result: ${hasMatch} (matched ${keywordMatches.filter(m => m).length}/${keywords.length} keywords)`); return hasMatch; }); console.error(`[Debug] Total entities after filter: ${filteredEntities.length}`); if (filteredEntities.length > 0) { console.error(`[Debug] Matched entities:`, filteredEntities.map(e => ({ name: e.name, type: e.entityType, subdomain: e.subdomain, observations: e.observations }))); } else { console.error(`[Debug] No entities matched the search criteria`); console.error(`[Debug] Available entities:`, graph.entities.map(e => ({ name: e.name, type: e.entityType, subdomain: e.subdomain, observations: e.observations }))); } const filteredEntityNames = new Set(filteredEntities.map(e => e.name)); const filteredRelations = graph.relations.filter(r => filteredEntityNames.has(r.from) && filteredEntityNames.has(r.to) ); return { entities: filteredEntities, relations: filteredRelations }; }

-• Input schema definition for the search_nodes tool, specifying a required 'query' string parameter.
+• The input schema for the 'search_nodes' tool, defining a required 'query' string parameter with description explaining the OR keyword matching behavior.

 inputSchema: { type: "object", properties: { query: { type: "string", description: "Space-separated keywords to match against entity fields.
 Any keyword must match (OR condition).
 Example: 'budget management' will find entities where either 'budget' or 'management' appears in any field." }, }, required: ["query"], },